 Any food that is infused with cannabinoids.
-Cannabis edibles can be made into brownies, cookie dough, pasta and more.
+Marijuana edibles can be made into brownies, cookie dough, pasta and more.
 Any recipe that calls for butter or oil can be readily infused with cannabis.
 Edibles and their cannabinoids are processed differently than inhaled cannabis.
-An Edible’s cannabinoids enter the bloodstream through the stomach and liver, which incurs a longer effect time before its effects can be felt.
+When a weed edible is ingested, cannabinoids enter the bloodstream through the stomach and liver, which incurs a longer effect time before its effects can be felt.
 This process also draws out the edible’s intoxicating effects, sometimes causing them to last between four to six hours.

 “That brownie edible was amazing, I couldn’t even taste the cannabis”